-The first 28 kilometer, the track is still not in the a very god condition.
+The first 28 kilometer, the track is still not in the a very good condition.
 Then, the grader is there.
 I give the man the thumbs up and thanks to a tail wind, I’m flying towards Laverton.

 A bit later, the grader overtakes me and stops.
 The driver hands me a welcome ice cold coke.

-His frist question is how the car driver behave towards me.
+His frist question is how the car drivers behave towards me.
 I tell him the truth, about how they can’t slow down when traffic comes from the opposite direction as well, how some come on purpose ridiculously close to me.